For Parents

 Testing will be scheduled throughout the school day.
 Contact the school for a specific schedule.

-Testing Time Allotted per student: One 60 minute unit.
+Testing Time Allotted per student: Two 90 minute units.
+Total Time 180 minutes per subject.

 Testing Mode: Computer-based